Christine Soh Yue

 prof_pic.jpg

 Hi!
-I’m currently a fourth-year Ph.D. student in linguistics at the University of Pennsylvania.
+I’m currently a sixth-year Ph.D. student in linguistics at the University of Pennsylvania.
 I work primarily on first language acquisition and syntax.
 I combine theoretical, experimental, and computational approaches to explore the mechanisms of language and of language learning.
-My advisor is Charles Yang, but I also work with Julie Legate and Martin Salzmann on interesting problems in syntax, with John Trueswell and Sandy Latourrette in investigating how children acquire words, and with Katie Schuler in understanding the nature of how children acquire rules.
+My advisors are Charles Yang and Katie Schuler, but I also work with Julie Legate and Martin Salzmann on interesting problems in syntax, with John Trueswell and Sandy Latourrette in investigating how children acquire words.

 Before coming to UPenn, I got my B.S. at MIT double majoring in Computer Science (6-3) and Linguistics (24-2).